How to Apply

 Applying and Deadline

 The 14 Stanford Biosciences PhD programs only accept applications once per year for the Autumn quarter entry only.
-The application deadline for Autumn 2023-24 is Tuesday, November 29, 2022, at 11:59:59 pm (PST).
+The application deadline for Autumn 2026-27 is Tuesday, December 2, 2025, at 11:59:59 pm (PST).
 Late applications will not be accepted.

 The admissions committees of the 14 PhD programs will promptly begin to review applicant files the day following the application deadline.
 It is important that all of your application materials, including letters of recommendation, are submitted by the deadline.
 We cannot guarantee the review of any materials received after the deadline.

-- Applicants must hold, or expect to hold before enrollment at Stanford, a bachelor’s degree from a U.S. college or university accredited by a regional accrediting association.
+You must hold, or expect to hold before enrollment at Stanford, a U.S. bachelor’s degree or its international equivalent from a college or university of recognized standing.

-The majority of the 14 Biosciences PhD programs do not have specific course requirements for admission.
+A majority of the 14 Biosciences PhD programs do not have specific course requirements for admission.
 The faculty like to see that you have taken a rigorous course load, but they will be particularly interested in your research experience.
 While many of our graduate students have undergraduate preparation in a life sciences curriculum, it is feasible to enter from other programs, including chemistry, computer science, mathematics, psychology, or physics.

 Application Fee and Fee Waivers

 The application fee is $125 and is non-refundable.
 You will be prompted to pay the application fee at the time you submit your application.
 The acceptable form of payment is via credit card (Visa, MasterCard, American Express, JCB, Discover, and Diners Club) or bank transfer from a U.S. checking account.
-If you do not have a credit card then you should make arrangements with a family member or friend to use theirs.
+If you do not have a credit card, then you should make arrangements with a family member or friend to use theirs.
 Checks by mail are not accepted.

 Fee Waivers